Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-24-monitoring-audit-cloudwatch/hands-on-279/hands-on-279.md

 ### Description

-The configuration creats a Custom Event Bus and enabled Event Archive and Automatic Schema Discovery for the Event Bus.
+The configuration creates a Custom Event Bus and enabled Event Archive and Automatic Schema Discovery for the Event Bus.
 With _Event Archive_ enabled, we can _replay_ past event for debugging purposes.

 Because custom event buses do not receive events from AWS service, we created the `ForwardEc2EventsRule` event rule to forward AWS service events from the `default` event bus to our custom event bus.